Ethiopia at crossroads as drone attacks worsen Tigray crisis | DW | 14.01.2022

 The UN said the blockade was preventing millions of people from accessing life-saving medicine.

-While releasing the Human Rights Watch World Report 2022, Kenneth Roth, executive director, mentioned Ethiopia's Tigray crisis as "a place of concern for the coming year."
+While releasing the Human Rights Watch World Report 2022, Executive Director Kenneth Roth mentioned Ethiopia's Tigray crisis as "a place of concern for the coming year."

 Meanwhile, the US, EU, AU, and regional leaders are frantically seeking to broker a ceasefire between Ethiopian National Defense Forces and fighters from the Tigrayan People's Liberation Front (TPLF), but so far, with little success.
 On the contrary, airstrikes have intensified in the country's north.
 This week, at least 17 people were killed in a drone attack.
 Many others were injured.